scart97/thunder-speech/docs/Ultimate guide.md

 ## Loading the data

 The first step to train a speech recognition model is to load the collected data into the specific format the model expects.
-Usually, data from different sources will have unique ways in that the label is encoded.
+Usually, data from different sources will have unique ways that the label is encoded.
 Sometimes it's multiple `.txt` files, one for each audio.
 Another popular option is to have some `.csv` or `.json` file with the metadata of multiple examples.